- Paris, 1872

-It was Carpeaux’s brother, Emile, in charge for the commercial side of the studio, who convinced him to produce separate editions of various fragments of his larger groups, taking advantage of the popularity that they had achieved in order to recuperate the costs incurred, which, in the case of The Dance, had been three times greater than the amount received for the commission.
+It was Carpeaux’s brother, Emile, in charge for the commercial side of the studio, who convinced him to produce separate editions of various fragments of his larger groups, taking advantage of the popularity that they had achieved in order to recuperate the costs incurred, which, in the case of La Danse, had been three times greater than the amount received for the commission.

 Boutreux Collection.
 Acquired by Calouste Gulbenkian through Duveen, Paris, 12 June 1922.

 De Carpeaux à Matisse.
-La Sculpture Française de 1850 à 1914 dans les musées et les collections publiques du Nord de la France, (exhibition catalogue).
-Lille : Musée des beaux-arts de Calais, 1982.
+La Sculpture Française de 1850 à 1914 dans les musées et les collections publiques du Nord de la France, exhibition catalogue.
+Calais: Musée des beaux-arts de Calais, 1982.

-Anne Middleton Wagner – Jean-Baptiste Carpeux : Sculptor of the Second Empire.
-New Haven & London: Yale University Press, 1986.
+Anne Middleton Wagner, Jean-Baptiste Carpeux.
+Sculptor of the Second Empire.
+New Haven and London: Yale University Press, 1986.